Neil Gorsuch Appointed to Supreme Court After Contentious Hearing

 Although the hearing was tense, there were moments of levity, such as at the end when a question from Louisiana senator John Kennedy was posed.
 “You’ve never been to Russia, have you?”

-Gorsuch laughed.
-“No, I have never been to Russia.”
+Gorsuch laughed, “No, I have never been to Russia.”

-Gorsuch has been criticized by some democrats for stances on cases, but Gorsuch was not well known to the American public prior to his nomination to the Supreme Court.
+Gorsuch has been criticized by some Democrats for his ruling on specific cases, but Gorsuch was not well known to the American public prior to his nomination to the Supreme Court.
 He is set to be officially appointed and take the seat on Monday.

 [Featured Image by Drew Angerer/Getty Images]